-Office of Faculty Learning, Development and Scholarship
+Office of Faculty Learning and Advancement

 To optimize educators’ learning so they can better serve the community.

 The Office of Faculty Learning, Development and Scholarship offers a variety of services to support all faculty in their pursuit of excellence in learning and teaching.
 Our goal is to help faculty focus on developing innovative approaches to learning within the rapidly changing health care landscape.

 We serve both academic and adjunct clinical faculty.
 If you are an academic faculty member (also includes adjunct academic faculty teaching in Athens, Cleveland or Dublin campus), click "Academic Faculty."
 If you are an adjunct clinical faculty member (community preceptors that teach our medical students in the clinical settings), click "Adjunct Clinical Faculty."